 Food poisoning can cause you to fall ill for days at a time, causing you to miss work and possibly landing you in the hospital due to severe dehydration or other complications from being sick for such an extended period of time.
 Food poisoning is entirely avoidable in today’s modern society, so it is likely negligence played a role if you contract it.
 In such an event, a personal injury attorney from the Cambridge, Massachusetts firm of Altman & Altman LLP is here to help.Food Poisoning is Incredibly Common, but can Also be Very Dangerous

 Millions of people each year fall ill from unsafe, tainted, or poorly cooked food they have purchased at the grocery store or eaten while at a restaurant, on an airplane, or on a cruise ship.
 In fact, the U.S. Department of Health and Human Services estimates that one in six individuals will get sick from food poisoning this year.
 Many people also become seriously ill when improperly served food—such as nuts, shellfish, or eggs—to which they are allergic.

-At times, food companies are forced to recall products due to potential contaminants or undeclared allergens.
-Recalls may also result where food products were inadvertently manufactured and/or packaged with plastic fragments or glass shreds.
+At times, food companies are forced to recall products due to potential contaminants or undeclared allergens that wind up in their food products.
+Recalls may also result where food products were inadvertently manufactured and/or packaged with plastic fragments or glass shards.
 Such recalls, however, may come too late to prevent harm to you and your family.